-- Spotify hit XXX million subscribers, up from XXX million in XXX 2017, which is in line with MIDiA’s XXX million forecast
+- Spotify hit subscribers, up from million in which is in line with million forecast

-- Total MAUs reached XXX million, while ad supported users grew by XXX on XXX 2017 (a slightly slower rate than subscribers) to reach XXX million
+- Total MAUs million, while ad supported users by on 2017 (a slightly rate than subscribers) to reach

-- Europe continues to be Spotify’s number one region with XXX million subscribers representing XXX of the total
+- Europe continues be Spotify’s number one region million subscribers representing of the

-- Europe added the most subscribers year on year (nine million), followed by North America and Latin America (both six million) while Rest of World added three million
+- Europe added most subscribers year on year million), followed by North America Latin America (both six million) Rest of World added three

-- Ad supported growth between XXX 2017 and XXX 2017 was equal to or higher than subscriber growth in all regions except Europe
+- Ad supported between 2017 and 2017 was to or higher than subscriber in all regions except Europe

-- Total gross margin was XXX in XXX 2018, more than double the XXX registered one year earlier
+- Total gross was in 2018, more than the registered one year earlier

-- Ad-supported gross margin increased dramatically from XXX to XXX reflecting that this is where Spotify got the biggest rights holder rate cuts
+- Ad-supported gross increased dramatically from to reflecting this is where Spotify got biggest rights holder rate cuts

-- Spotify generated an average of XXX gross profit per subscriber with music rights holders earning an average of XXX compared with Netflix’s XXX 2015 results, Spotify has near identical subscriber but lower ARPU and higher costs of sales
+- When compared Netflix’s 2015 results, Spotify has identical subscriber but lower ARPU higher costs of sales

 Companies and brands mentioned in this report: AOL, EMI, Spotify, Seagram, Thorn Electrical Industries, Universal Music, Vivendi, Warner Music